 - Sexual harassment consists of unwelcome sexual advances, sexually motivated physical conduct, or other verbal or physical conduct or communication of a sexual nature when that conduct or communication has the purpose or effect of substantially or unreasonably interfering with an individual's education, or creating an intimidating, hostile or offensive educational or social environment on school property. - 2.
-Ethnic, religious, and general harassment/intimidation means: slurs, verbal references, gestures or other behavior which tends to humiliate or threaten others on the basis of race, creed, religion, ethnic background, nationality or personal characteristics. - 3.
-See Cell Phones on Page 26
+Ethnic, religious, and general harassment/intimidation means: slurs, verbal references, gestures or other behavior which tends to humiliate or threaten others on the basis of race, creed, religion, ethnic background, nationality or personal characteristics.

 BULLYING - is when a stronger, more powerful person hurts or frightens a smaller or weaker person deliberately (on purpose) and repeatedly.
-Bullying includes actions such as: